phaze-phusion/h265-encoder-settings/README.md

 Orders are specified as JSON arrays in _/options.js_

 ## This app requires Firefox or Chrome
-The front-end is built with Bootstrap 4 Alpha and the generator is written in ES2015 (aka ES6).

 See it in action http://phaze-phusion.co.za/h265-encoder-settings/

 ## License